 The School's Leadership Team works closely with the school's P&C to ensure a collaborative approach with parent representatives of the school.
-The P&C continues to provide a tremendous amount of support to students and their families and raising extensive funds through its fundraising initiatives.
+The P&C continues to provide support to students and their families by raising funds through its fundraising initiatives.